 Puerto Rico Gov. Ricardo Rosselló to resign: source

-Puerto Rico Gov. Ricardo Rosselló plans to resign, a source tells Fox News, concluding an administration that was the target of mass protests in its final weeks over corruption allegations and a leaked-message scandal.
+Puerto Rico Gov. Ricardo Rosselló plans to resign, a source tells Fox News, after his administration was the target of mass protests for weeks over corruption allegations and a leaked-message scandal.

 A source close to Rosselló said that the governor is set to step down in a "quick exit," adding a video has already been cut and the wheels are in motion to move the island's government forward.